 - For 2003 BAM tapped veteran driver Ken Schrader to drive the car.
 Despite a few setbacks Schrader was very consistent for the team, qualifying for almost every race from 2003-2005 and finishing as high as 6th place.

 - When Schrader left to drive the #21 car for the Wood Bros. the team went through several different drivers due to contractual and sponsorship problems.
 Brent Sherman , Jimmy Spencer, Kevin Lepage, Mike Bliss , Chad Chaffin, and John Andretti would all make starts in 2006 & 2007.
 Schrader returned for The Clash at Daytona in 2008, but would fail to qualify for the 500.
 The team shut down in 2008 with the only exception of Chad McCumbee driving a BAM & Petty Enterprises co-venture in the 2008 All Star race.

 - In 2016, Matt DiBenedetto drove the #49 at Homestead-Miami.
 Matt ran the #83 for BK Racing for the majority of the season, but a sponsorship deal with the video game NASCAR HEAT EVOLUTION resulted in a number change, highlighting the game’s price reduction to $49.99.
-The race would be the last of DiBenedetto’s tenure at BK Racing, as he will move to the #32 for GO FAS Racing in 2017.
+The race would be the last of DiBenedetto’s tenure at BK Racing, as he would move to the #32 for GO FAS Racing in 2017.